laurence-trippen/Java-Properties-Generator/README.md

-# Java Properties Generator
+# Java Properties Generator by Laurence Trippen

-## by Laurence Trippen
+## Tutorial

 At first you must create an class which represents the Java Properties files as an object.
 In this example the class will take the name Configuration.
 The class needs the *@ConfigFile* annotation with an path as parameter.
 The library will recognize the *@ConfigFile* annotation.

 All class members you want to save in the properties file must be annotated with *@ConfigProperty* and additional getter and setter must be added.

 ## The Configuration class